LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 locallevelmodel
 ```

-The local level model is defined by
+The linear trend model is defined by

 ```math
 \begin{gather*}